Rheumatic Heart Disease in Children

 - Steroids or nonsteroidal anti-inflammatory drugs (NSAIDs) to ease inflammation in the heart and in other parts of the body

 - Water pills (diuretics) if heart failure develops

 - Anti-inflammatory medicine for the management of fever and arthritis symptoms

 Your child may also need other medicines.
 Some children need surgery to fix or replace damaged heart valves.

-What are the complications of rheumatic heart disease?
+What are possible complications of rheumatic heart disease in a child?

 - Permanent heart damage

 What can I do to prevent rheumatic heart disease in my child?

 You can help prevent rheumatic fever and rheumatic heart disease by knowing what strep throat looks like and getting treatment for it.
 Your child’s healthcare provider can do a throat culture or rapid antigen detection test (RADT) to see if your child has strep throat.